2nd MEIS Workshop @CVPR2025

 • Intelligent Transportation System

-• Large Language Model (LLM)-assisted Cooperative System
+• Large Language Model-assisted Cooperative System

-• Foundation models for Cooperative System
+• Foundation Models for Cooperative System

 • Datasets and Benchmarks for Cooperative Learning